The shit blog of Paul Chris Jones

 Weird.
 Maybe they all lived in the one bedroom?
 As an extreme way to save money.
 Then again, probably they were just having a party.
 I'll never know.

 Anyway.
 My bedroom was white on all four walls.
 So I decided to spruce up my bedroom by painting one of the walls red.
 I bought a tin of paint, a brush, everything.
-It took me three hours to paint the wall but at the end, I felt a sense of satisfaction.
+It took me three hours to paint the wall but when I was finished, I felt a sense of satisfaction.

 2009: House of the witch